Automate Build Pipelines

 What Does it Look like?

-In addition to having items automated, it’s critical that the automated components are checked in to a source code management system and trigger builds as components are changed.
+In addition to having tasks automated, it’s critical that the automation components are checked in to a source code management system and trigger builds as components are changed.
 This enables the team to have immediate feedback of all changes and alerts teams as early as possible should a problem arise.

 Early detection leads to early, cheaper fixes